junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 Gradient Boosting machines (GBMs) is training the base learners to learn negative gradients of current loss function of ensemble.
 So each addition to ensemble directly contributes to reducinng overall training error, given errors made by prior ensemble members.

-Gradient boosting optimizes over the functions $h_m$ in an additive fashion.
+Gradient boosting optimizes over the functions $$h_m$$ in an additive fashion.
 Its success is based on the ability to learn complex functional relationships in an incremental fashion.
 But we need to pay attention to risk of overfitting by tuning hyperparameters to contrain the model learning noise.

 ## 12.3.
 Train and Tune GBM models